dengking/compiler-principle/docs/2-A-Simple-Syntax-Directed-Translator/index.md

 This chapter is an introduction to the compiling techniques in Chapters 3 through 6 of this book.
 It illustrates the techniques by developing a working Java program that translates representative programming language statements into [three-address code](https://en.wikipedia.org/wiki/Three-address_code), an intermediate representation.

-We start small by creating a syntax-directed translator that maps infix arithmetic expressions into postfix expressions.
+We start small by creating a syntax-directed translator that maps **infix arithmetic expressions** into **postfix expressions**.
 We then extend this translator to map code fragments as shown in Fig. 2.1 into three-address code of the form in Fig. 2.2.

 > TIPS: It is not easy to implement mapping infix arithmetic expressions into postfix expressions, there are some algorithms
 >